The empirical hardness side of the Reality Kernel: measured, not proven, and checked by physics and by a group of instruments rather than by trust.

 These are empirical claims, not formal proofs.
 A proof-of-projection is a calibrated attestation, not a proof system with soundness and completeness, and its transitive form is not a composable formal proof.
 Its strength is contingent on declared assumptions: how many witnesses an attacker can compromise or collude with, resistance to spun-up false witnesses, and the separate threat of an attacker who controls the scene itself.
 The research sets out the protocol; the adversary model has to be stated for any given deployment, not assumed away.

 The Truth Beam, the verification case, is the demonstrated and recomputable instance, evaluated against one trained forger on one rig.
-The witness mesh and the proof-of-discrepancy protocol are not built systems.
-They are enabled descriptions, published in Filing 1 as part of the research project, with the physical envelope still being characterised.
+The witness mesh and the proof-of-discrepancy protocol are described and enabled in Filing 1 as part of the research project - not a claim of demonstration - with the physical envelope still being characterised.

 The Reality Kernel · the apparatus and formalism.